 - Caleb Dickerson

 Salzburg is a place that felt like home upon arrival.
 The movement of life there feels balanced.
 That is the only way I can describe it.
-I immediately fell head over heals in love with it's fairytale like scenery.
+I immediately fell head over heels in love with its fairytale-like scenery.
 There are two sections to the city divided by the Salzach river, New Town and Old Town.
-On the Old Town side you can see the Hohensalzburg fortress which you could see from my room!
-I loved hearing the church bells as I was walking through New Town, as well as walking along the river to the nearest biergarten or coffee shop.
+On the Old Town side, you can see the Hohensalzburg fortress which you could see from my room!
+I loved hearing the church bells as I was walking through New Town, as well as walking along the river to the nearest Biergarten or coffee shop.
 It is a truly inexplicable experience that I will never forget!

 - Iliana Zamora

 It is hard to put into words the experiences I personally gained from traveling abroad in Salzburg.
 The program itself is full of extravagant excursions to many of the places people dream of seeing.
 While there, we saw breathtaking views of the mountainous and lake regions surrounding the city of Salzburg, as well as, discovering the rich, vivid history that the city itself had to offer.
 Not only does the Salzburg program offer exceptional views and rich history; one will also learn lots about themselves while embarking on this life-altering study abroad experience.
 All-in-all, the Salzburg trip will open your eyes to the diverse world we live in, and after your travels, you will return with a completely different perspective on everything that the world has to offer.